nrifki/magma-onboarding/README.md

 ## Inpiration

-To craft the onboarding, I spent some time on Dribbble.
-I drew the process on paper and started coding when things made sense.
-The interface has been designed with mobile-first in mind.
-I wanted to do something easy-to-understand without too many components to ensure the targeted audience was not lost.
+- To craft the onboarding, I spent some time on Dribbble.

+- I drew the process on paper and started coding when things made sense.

+- The interface has been designed with mobile-first in mind.

+- I also wanted to do something easy-to-understand without too much noise to ensure the targeted audience is not lost.

 ## About the app